tdm00/Twitter-Bootstrap-Omnigraffle-Stencil/README.md

 3. In the Stencil Inspector you should see the stencil, click the "Install" buton
 4. Enjoy!

+## Replace Existing Stencil ##
+If you already have this stencil installed, here's how to get the latest version:

+1. Open OmniGraffle
+2. Open the Stencil Inspector
+3. Select the current "Twitter-Bootstrap" stencil
+4. Right-click on the stencil name, select "Uninstall stencil"
+5. Download the newer stencil to your computer.
+6. Double-click on the stencil to open OmniGraffle
+7. In the Stencil Inspector you should see the stencil, click the "Install" buton
+8. Enjoy!

 ## Use ##
 I suggest the following as you use this template: